 - Hornady’s Interlock ring keeps the copper jacket and leads internals together, allowing for excellent weight retention and penetration without over-penetration

-If you’re looking to build a 300 BLK rifle for yourself, take a look at our top picks for 300 Blackout Uppers!
+Let us know in the comments what your favorite .300 BLK ammo is and why!
+If you’re looking to build a .300 BLK rifle for yourself, take a look at our top picks for .300 BLK Uppers!